iiGamezzHN/Pokemon-Builder/README.md

 example GSON to 'automatically' makes Java models, and Retrofit for easier SQL code.
 By doing this I want to get more experience trying to write professional looking code.

+### External code

+Thanks to the following people:
+Mirrajabi for the search dialog
+The people of GSON for the library
+The people of Volley for the library
+The people of the pokemon api for making such a good api The awesome people of StackOverflow who ask and answer questions